pguso/js-plugin-circliful/README.md

 * bgcolor / is the background color of the cicle / default is #eee
 * fill / is the background color of the whole circle (can be empty if you dont want to set a background to the whole circle)
 * type / full or half circle for example data-type="half" if not set the circle will be a full circle / default full circle
+* total / If you want to display the percentage of a value for example you have 750MB Ram and at the moment are 350MB in use.
+You need to set data-total="750" and data-part="350" and the circle will show the percentage value 36,85%
+* part
+* border / Will change the styling of the circle.
+The line for showing the percentage value will be displayed inline or outline.
+* icon / Fontawesome icon class without the fa- before the class for example not fa-plus just plus
+* icon-size / Will set the font size of the icon.
+* icon-color / Will set the font color of the icon.

 Examples